-The Virtual Smart Card emulates the functionality of traditional smart cards, but Virtual Smart Cards use the TPM chip that is available on an organization’s computers, rather than requiring the use of a separate physical smart card and reader.
+The Virtual Smart Card emulates the functionality of traditional smart cards.
+Virtual Smart Cards use the TPM chip that is available on an organization’s computers, rather than using a separate physical smart card and reader.
 This greatly reduces the management and deployment cost of smart cards in an enterprise.
 To the end user, the Virtual Smart Card is always available on the computer.
 If a user needs to use more than one computer, a Virtual Smart Card must be issued to the user for each computer.
 A computer that is shared among multiple users can host multiple Virtual Smart Cards, one for each user.

 TPM-based certificate storage

-The TPM can be used to protect certificates and RSA keys.
-The TPM key storage provider (KSP) provides easy, convenient use of the TPM as a way of strongly protecting private keys.
-The TPM KSP can be used to generate keys when an organization enrolls for certificates, and the KSP is managed by templates in the UI.
-The TPM can also be used to protect certificates that are imported from an outside source.
-TPM-based certificates can be used exactly as standard certificates with the added functionality that the certificate can never leave the TPM from which the keys were generated.
+The TPM protects certificates and RSA keys.
+The TPM key storage provider (KSP) provides easy and convenient use of the TPM as a way of strongly protecting private keys.
+The TPM KSP generates keys when an organization enrolls for certificates.
+The KSP is managed by templates in the UI.
+The TPM also protects certificates that are imported from an outside source.
+TPM-based certificates are standard certificates.
+The certificate can never leave the TPM from which the keys are generated.
 The TPM can now be used for crypto-operations through Cryptography API: Next Generation (CNG).
 For more info, see Cryptography API: Next Generation.

 You can manage the TPM using Windows PowerShell.
 For details, see TPM Cmdlets in Windows PowerShell.

 For TPM 1.2, the TCG specifications for TPMs require physical presence (typically, pressing a key) for turning on the TPM, turning it off, or clearing it.
 These actions typically cannot be automated with scripts or other automation tools unless the individual OEM supplies them.

 TPM 1.2 states and initialization